Teenlife

 Have a unique idea and a knack for organization?
 Start your own organization!
 Here's a quick guide to launching your own endeavor, and here are some of our favorite ideas from teens who’ve broken the mold and created their own volunteer opportunities.

-1. Jonathan Woods established the Under the Tree Foundation at 12, when he realized that holiday toy drives are often aimed at younger children and exclude teens who are also in need.
+1. Jonathan Woods established the Under the Tree Foundation at 12, when he realized that holiday toy drives are often aimed at younger children and exclude teens in need.

-2. Inspired by family visits to her grandparents in India, Neha Gupta began Empower Orphans at the age of 9.
-The organization tends to the needs of orphaned children worldwide, with a particular focus on access to healthcare and education.
+2. Inspired by family visits to her grandparents in India, Neha Gupta began Empower Orphans at age nine.
+The organization addresses the needs of orphaned children worldwide, focusing on access to healthcare and education.

-3. After reading a story about child slavery in the Toronto Star, 12-year-old Craig Kielburger began Free the Children, now known as WE Charity.
-The organization aims to fight child labor on a global scale and has now reached well over 2 million children.
+3. After reading a story about child slavery in the Toronto Star, 12-year-old Craig Kielburger founded WE Charity (formerly Free the Children).
+The organization fights child labor on a global scale and has now reached well over 2 million children.

 6. Alexandra Scott started Alex’s Lemonade Stand when she was diagnosed with childhood cancer.
-Her goal?
-Use her funds to find a cure for cancer.
-Alex passed away in 2004 and since then, her stand and dreams went on to raise more than $1 million towards finding a cure.
+She wanted to use the funds she raised to find a cure for cancer.
+Although Alex passed away in 2004, her stand has raised over $300 million for childhood cancer, funding over 1,500 research projects at almost 150 institutions.

 8. Liana Rosenman and Kristina Saffran, teens in recovery from anorexia, started Project HEAL to raise money for teens needing treatment for eating disorders.

-9. LuLu Cerone founded LemonAID Warriors when she was 10 to help other kids make social activism part of their social lives.
+9. At age 10, LuLu Cerone founded LemonAID Warriors to help other kids make social activism part of their social lives.

 10. Katie Stagliano started planting fruits and vegetables in her garden to start her hand in feeding the hungry.
-Her organization, Katie’s Krops, has helped feed thousands of people and has trained other teen gardeners to do the same.
+Her organization, Katie’s Krops, has served over 100,000 meals and has trained other teen gardeners to do the same.

 Inspired to volunteer?
 Check out this link for some great volunteer opportunities!